kuzzleio/documentation-old/guide/source/includes/essentials/data-validation.md

 ### Complex validation via the DSL

-When the validation fields are not enough for your need, or you want conditionnal validation, you can switch gears and create a complex validation specification via the [filtering DSL](/real-time-filters/) (the same DSL used to create real-time subscriptions).
+When the validation fields are not enough for your need, or you want conditional validation, you can switch gears and create a complex validation specification via the [filtering DSL](/real-time-filters/) (the same DSL used to create real-time subscriptions).
 The idea is pretty simple: you specify a filter that documents must match in order to be valid.